How to Identify Your Organization’s Critical Roles

 How to Use the Critical Role Identification Matrix for Succession Planning

-The Critical Role Identification Questionnaire was a tool designed to help leaders kick off their succession planning process.
-While the position identification template can be used in isolation simply to identify critical roles, it is intended to be incorporated in a larger succession plan.
+The Critical Role Identification Questionnaire is a tool designed to help leaders begin their succession planning process.
+While the position identification template can be used in isolation to identify critical roles, it is intended to be incorporated in a larger succession plan.
 To do this, leaders must consider the end goal.
 Below are a few tips for how to use the Critical Role Identification Questionnaire in the succession planning process:

 1. Create a Succession Advisory Team

-The Critical Role Identification Questionnaire can be used by any leader in an organization: executives, managers, team leaders, etc. When identifying critical roles in isolation, the decision-making process is often dictated by the organizational hierarchy; those who are in management positions select roles they consider important among the individuals reporting to them.
-However, when it comes to succession planning, the decisions regarding which roles are critical need to be made more holistically than that.
-Consequently, we recommend that organizations create a Succession Advisory Team (SAT) who will be responsible for championing the succession planning process.
-The SAT will fill out the Critical Role Identification Questionnaire and use that information to continue establishing the succession planning process.
-For more information on how to build a SAT and who should be part of it, read our blog, Creating a Succession Advisory Team.
+The Critical Role Identification Questionnaire can be used by any leader in an organization: executives, managers, and team leaders.
+When identifying critical roles in isolation, the decision-making process is often dictated by the organizational hierarchy; those who are in management positions select roles they consider important among the individuals reporting to them.
+However, succession planning requires a more holistic approach to determining which roles are truly critical.
+As a result, it is recommended that organizations establish a Succession Advisory Team (SAT) to take ownership of and advocate for the succession planning process.
+The SAT will collaboratively complete the Critical Role Identification Questionnaire and use that information to continue establishing the succession planning process.
+For more information on how to build an SAT and who should be part of it, read our blog, Creating a Succession Advisory Team.

 2. List Critical Positions in Light of Current and Future Needs

-Use the Critical Role Identification Questionnaire to list all the key roles in your company that the Succession Advisory Team feels are important to operations.
-While your C-suite leaders and senior managers may immediately come to mind, it is important to take an enterprise-wide approach and look for lynchpin roles at other levels as well.
+Use the Critical Role Identification Questionnaire to list all the key roles in your organization that the Succession Advisory Team considers important to operations.
+While C-suite leaders and senior managers may immediately come to mind, it is important to take an enterprise-wide approach and look for lynchpin roles at other levels as well.
 It’s better to be exhaustive at the beginning and then use the evaluation process to pare down your list to the most critical positions.
 Keeping the overall goal of succession planning in mind, it is also important to have a future-focused perspective when identifying critical roles.

 3. Evaluate Positions in Light of Long-Term Strategy

-When filling out the Critical Role Identification Questionnaire, it is also important to keep the strategic direction of the organization, and the changing demands of the market and economy in mind.
+When completing the Critical Role Identification Questionnaire, it is also important to keep the strategic direction of the organization, and the changing demands of the market and economy, in mind.
 Consider positions not only as they currently stand, but in light of how they may evolve given the organization’s long-term strategy.
-For example, there may be some roles which are not important to operations today but given the organization’s business development goals they are expected to become critical in the coming years.
+For example, there may be some roles which are not important to operations today, but given the organization’s business development goals, they are expected to become critical in the coming years.
 If changes like these can be foreseen, they should be taken into account when evaluating critical roles for succession planning now.

 4. Build a Shortlist of Key Positions

 After ranking each criterion, add the individual scores across rows and record the total for each role.
-Based on these totals you will be able to develop a shortlist of key positions to consider for your succession plan.
-To create this shortlist, the SAT needs to set aside time to discuss each of the criteria for the roles listed and narrow that list down to the top roles to focus succession planning efforts on initially.
+Based on these totals, you will be able to develop a shortlist of key positions to consider for your succession plan.
+To create this shortlist, the SAT should evaluate each role against the established criteria and narrow the selection to the top-priority roles for focusing initial succession planning efforts.
 Critical role decisions should be based on a minimum threshold for the total number of points.
 We recommend using 16 as a default cut-off for critical roles, as these roles will be urgent, impactful, specialized, and with little internal or external talent available for on-boarding.
 Thresholds may also be set lower.
 The lower you set your threshold, the more proactive or risk-adverse your succession planning process will be.

 Once the SAT has decided on the shortlist of roles, use the asterisk box on the Critical Role Identification Questionnaire to mark which roles you identify as critical.